-- 15. (1) Notwithstanding the terms of a timber sale harvesting licence, a timber sale harvesting licence expires on the expiry of its term that is in effect when this section comes into force and it shall not be renewed. - (2) In respect of a timber sale harvesting licence that is not surrendered the regional manager shall, if requested to do so by its holder during the first 6 months of the final year of its term, in a notice served on its holder within 3 months after the request, offer a forest licence that would - (a) be for a term of 15 years commencing on the expiry of the timber sale harvesting licence, - (b) authorize Crown timber to be harvested from the public sustained yield unit specified in the timber sale harvesting licence, and - (c) specify an allowable annual cut equal to the allowable annual cut specified in the timber sale harvesting licence, plus increases and minus decreases, if any, in the allowable annual cut made by the Crown since the date it was entered into. - (3) Where the holder of the timber sale harvesting licence surrenders under section 14 (1) one or more timber sale licences with a request under subsection (2), the allowable annual cut specified in a forest licence offered under subsection (2) shall be equal to the total of - (a) the allowable annual cut specified under subsection (2) (c), - (b) the allowable annual cuts specified under section 14 (2) (c)(ii). - (4) An offer made under subsection (2) may - (a) be amended, and - (b) be accepted by written notice of acceptance served on the regional manager within 3 months after the offer is served. - (5) A timber sale harvesting licence that is due to expire within 2 years after this section comes into force, shall be deemed to be extended until the sooner of - (a) the date it is surrendered under section 14, or - (b) 2 years after this section comes into force. - (6) Where an offer made under subsection (2) is accepted, the regional manager and the person accepting the offer shall enter into a forest licence to replace the expiring timber sale harvesting licence and timber sale licences, if any, surrendered. - (7) A notice of an offer made under subsection (2) shall be published in the prescribed manner.
+15. (1) Notwithstanding its terms, a timber sale harvesting licence expires on the expiry of its term that is in effect on January 1, 1979, and it shall not be renewed.

+(2) For a timber sale harvesting licence that is not surrendered the regional manager shall, if requested to do so by its holder during the first 6 months of the final year of its term, in a notice served on its holder within 3 months after the request, offer a forest licence that would

+- (a) be for a term of 15 years commencing on the expiry of the timber sale harvesting licence; - (b) authorize Crown timber to be harvested from the public sustained yield unit specified in the timber sale harvesting licence; and - (c) specify an allowable annual cut equal to the allowable annual cut specified in the timber sale harvesting licence, plus increases and minus decreases, if any, in the allowable annual cut made by the Crown since the date it was entered into. - (3) Where the holder of the timber sale harvesting licence surrenders under section 14 (1) one or more timber sale licences with a request under subsection (2), the allowable annual cut specified in a forest licence offered under subsection (2) shall be equal to the total of the - (a) allowable annual cut specified under subsection (2) (c); and - (b) allowable annual cuts specified under section 14 (2) (c) (ii). - (4) An offer made under subsection (2) may be - (a) amended; and - (b) accepted by written notice of acceptance served on the regional manager within 3 months after the offer is served. - (5) A timber sale harvesting licence that is due to expire within 2 years after January 1, 1979 is, unless surrendered under section 14, extended until January 1, 1981. - (6) Where an offer made under subsection (2) is accepted, the regional manager and the person accepting the offer shall enter into a forest licence to replace the expiring timber sale harvesting licence and timber sale licences, if any, surrendered. - (7) A notice of an offer made under subsection (2) shall be published in the prescribed manner.